Flora of Cantabria: Grasslands

 The high mountain pastures, called brañas, constitute the climatic vegetation in the highest areas of Cantabria, which are adapted to situations of very prolonged snowfall, and whose floristic composition is highly dependent on the substratum.
 They cover the natural passes that form between the great masses of rock that occupy the altitudinal ceiling of the region.
 They are generally accompanied by shrub thickets, typical of the Cantabrian mountains (heather, gorse and broom).

-There are various types of grasslands, in terms of their floristic composition, depending on the type of soil on where they are located, with numerous endemic species, such as Helianthemum urrielense, Festuca burnatii,.
+There are various types of grasslands, in terms of their floristic composition, depending on the type of soil on where they are located, with numerous endemic species, such as Helianthemum urrielense and Festuca burnatii.

-The high altitude pastures are the food for the cattle in the mountain passes during the summer (Sejos and Áliva passes).
+The high altitude pastures are the food for the cattle in the mountain passes during the summer, such as Sejos and Áliva passes.